mgrygles/buildstuff2020-workshop/openshift/8-Pipelines.md

 ![task run 1](images/task-run1.png)

-As you might have noticed, by the time this screenshot was taken, the Pipeline Run successfully completed.
+As you might have noticed, by the time this screenshot was taken, the Pipeline Run successfully completed :smiley:

+##